 Why Do Dogs Have Nail Problems?

-Dogs develop problems with their nails because of many factors, including improper or infrequent clipping, allergies, infections, inadequate nutrition, tumors, and accidents.
+Dogs develop problems with their nails because of many factors, including improper or infrequent clipping, genetics, allergies, infections, inadequate nutrition, tumors, and accidental trauma.
 Signs that indicate an underlying problem may include:

 - Brittle, crumbling nails